How to hire your first employee

 There are several ways you can vet potential employees without spending a lot of money:

-• Look out for any gaps in employment history on their CV: make sure you explore this in the interview to fully understand why they may not have been working, and if there is a reason for concern.
+Make sure you explore this in the interview to fully understand why they may not have been working, and if there is a reason for concern.
 Don’t be afraid to challenge anything on a CV that raises alarm bells.

-• Look at the length of service in previous jobs: have they job-hopped?
+Have they job-hopped?
 If so, find out why in the interview.
 Job hopping is not necessarily a negative thing, but it’s good to understand the reasons behind frequent switches in employment.

-• Check their social media presence: whilst this used to be considered ‘sneaky’, it’s now common practice.
+Whilst this used to be considered ‘sneaky’, it’s now common practice.
 Is their profile appropriate as your future employee?
 In addition, check out their LinkedIn profile – does it match their CV and do they have any recommendations from credible sources?
 Sometimes even the suitability of an applicant’s email address can also shed light on what sort of candidate they are.

-• Request 2 references from your candidate: you can follow up directly with the referees, using a compliant reference request template available at a small cost from an HR consultancy or online.
+You can follow up directly with the referees, using a compliant reference request template available at a small cost from an HR consultancy or online.
 Be aware also that Referees are under no obligation to supply a reference or if they do then there is no rule about how long or detailed it has to be.
 A refusal to provide a reference could be a warning sign for you, however, be aware that some organisations have a policy of not supplying references at all or will only supply partial references because of the risk of legal action.

-• Full Reference Check Services: If the role is critical to the success of the business, you may opt to outsource your reference checks to a specialist third party.
+If the role is critical to the success of the business, you may opt to outsource your reference checks to a specialist third party.
 Checks can include UK Right to Work; Highest Education; Basic Disclosure; five year employment history and UK Credit Check.

 Create a contract